distantmagic/resonance/docs/pages/docs/features/grpc/index.md

 That class user [Hyperf's GRPC client](https://github.com/hyperf/grpc-client) under the hood.

-Resonance also adds a few methods that allow to use the GRPC client as singleton and easily reuse it among multiple requests.
+Resonance also adds a few methods that allow the GRPC client to be used as a singleton and easily reused among multiple requests.
 :::

 First, decide on what namespace your generated files are going to use.
 In this